manishkumarr1017/CTF-Writeups/darkCON/Easy-ROP/README.md

 ```
 The  ```__stack_chk_fail``` function is not present concluding there is no canary present in the main function.

-By decompiling the main it just uses ```gets()``` So we have a buffer overflow vulnerability.
-So we can change the **return address** to jump anywhere in the binary.
+By decompiling the main it just uses ```gets()``` function so we have a buffer overflow vulnerability.
+So we can change the **return address** to jump anywhere we want in the binary.

-As the given binary is statically linked we will have so many ROPGadgets which we can use to form a shell code using ROP.
+As the given binary is statically linked we will have so many ROPGadgets present in it. we can utilize these ROPgadgets to form a shellcode using ROP.

 ### So the attack vector is:

 - Just try to write ```/bin/sh``` in any writable section (preferably in .bss)
-- Then try to use syscall and execute the system("/bin/sh") to get the shell
+- Then try to use syscall and execute the execve("/bin/sh") to get the shell

-So for this I used these ROP gadgets for my exploit:
+I used these ROP gadgets:

 ```
 0x0000000000481e65 : mov qword ptr [rsi], rax ; ret